vigetlabs/microcosm/README.md

 **Microcosm will never clean up an action that precedes incomplete work** When an action moves from `open` to `done`, or `cancelled`, the historical account of actions rolls back to the last state, rolling forward with the new action states.
-This makes optimistic updates a sync because action states are self cleaning:
+This makes optimistic updates simpler because action states are self cleaning:

 ```javascript
 import {send} from 'actions/chat'